bianchi-ed/Twitch-chat-for-Discord/README.md

 $ node index.js
 ```

-If everything goes as expected you should be receiving messages from twitch's chat on target discord channel, as showed here:
+If everything goes as expected you should be receiving messages from twitch's chat on target discord channel:

 ![image](https://github.com/bianchi-ed/Twitch-chat-for-Discord/assets/134458207/04d5dd92-9a5f-4af3-960f-a395ca0b8a05)

-Also, the twitch chat messages will be printed on the terminal, as showed here:
+Also, the twitch chat messages will be printed on the terminal:

 ![image](https://github.com/bianchi-ed/Twitch-chat-for-Discord/assets/134458207/fac5cf36-1a66-461f-87f1-4531a9fda57e)